Urimai Oonjaladugiradhu: Production

-Urimai Oonjaladugiradhu was directed and written by Visu who also starred as one of the two male leads alongside Major Sundarrajan.
-The film was produced by A. Purnachandra Rao under Lakshmi Productions, and cinematography was handled by Balkrishnan.
 Kasthuri considered her character to project her "real self".

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh.
 All lyrics were penned by Vairamuthu.

 Release and reception

 Urimai Oonjaladugiradhu was released on 14 August 1992.
 On the same day, Ayyappa Prasad of The Indian Express called it "a well conceived family drama".
 He praised Visu's performance, direction and writing, along with the performances of Sundarrajan and Kishmoo while adding that Kasthuri "has not risen to the importance of the role".
 The film failed commercially.